 - When configuring the SSO Behavior for SAML, OKTA, Google Apps, Gmail, Auth0 or OpenID Connect, please note that the Show standard login page option is supported by Docebo's Go.Learn mobile app.
-If you set this option and you use on your mobile app the Single Sign On integration you have configured (among those listed above), remember that it is necessary to set also the Show SSO button on login page.
+If you set this option on your mobile app and you use the Single Sign On integration you have configured (among those listed above), remember that it is necessary to set also the Show SSO button on login page.
 The Automatic redirect to identity provider setting (and as a consequence the possibility to add a specific logout landing page) is not supported by the Go.Learn mobile app.

 - When logging into Go.Learn via SSO and using the same SSO service in LinkedIn Learning, your credentials are not automatically transferred to the LinkedIn Learning portal.

 - If you're experiencing issues with SSO login using Apple iOS 12 or earlier, you should update your device to Apple iOS 13.

 - The widget title configured by the Superadmin in the desktop platform can be set in any language using the multi-language selector.
 On the mobile app, the widget title is shown in the language configured in the settings of the device where the app is installed if a title has been configured on desktop for that language.
 Otherwise, if on desktop no translation has been set for the device language, the widget title will be hidden instead of being displayed in a language other than the one set in the device.